bagisto/bagisto-docs/src/advanced/search-engines.md

 Product search on the storefront, in the admin product grid and in the catalog API is routed through one manager that picks an **engine** per **context**.
 The database engine is always available; Elasticsearch is the alternative.
 This page describes the pieces a developer meets: the manager, the contracts, the configuration keys and the indexing jobs.
 Installing and pointing Bagisto at an Elasticsearch cluster is on [Configure Elasticsearch](../performance/configure-elasticsearch.md).

 ::: info Two implementations
-The current development version has the engine-agnostic design described here (`Webkul\Product\Services\Search`). **Bagisto 2.4** reaches Elasticsearch through `Webkul\Product\Repositories\ElasticSearchRepository`, chooses the engine per call with `ProductRepository::setSearchEngine('elastic')`, and keeps its settings under `catalog.products.search` in the admin plus the `.env` file for the connection.
+Bagisto 2.5 has the engine-agnostic design described here (`Webkul\Product\Services\Search`). **Bagisto 2.4** reaches Elasticsearch through `Webkul\Product\Repositories\ElasticSearchRepository`, chooses the engine per call with `ProductRepository::setSearchEngine('elastic')`, and keeps its settings under `catalog.products.search` in the admin plus the `.env` file for the connection.
 The differences are called out below.
 :::

 ## How a query is routed